Key Facts

 Corpus luteum cyst – A corpus luteum cyst is normal and usually forms each month after ovulation.
 This type of cyst usually disappears by itself in a few weeks, but it can sometimes take up to three months.
 A corpus luteum cyst can grow 3-4 inches across, and may bleed inside of the cyst or your belly and cause pain.

 Polycystic Ovary Syndrome (PCOS) – pronounced “poly-sis-stick” “o-va-ree” syndrome actually means many cysts in the ovary.
-Some girls with this condition have lots of tiny cysts inside of their ovaries, and others do not.
+Some teens with this condition have lots of tiny cysts inside of their ovaries, and others do not.
 This type of ovarian cyst is not harmful, does not have to be removed, and almost never causes pain.

 I have pain on my side every month or so, is this normal?

-Some girls and women have pain on one side or the other below their belly button about 2 weeks before they get their periods.
+Some people have pain on one side or the other below their belly button about 2 weeks before they get their periods.
 Others do not.
 This is called “Mittelschmerz” – pain or discomfort which occurs during ovulation.
 This kind of pain is usually mild and lasts anywhere from 1 hour to 1-2 days.
 However, if you have severe pain it could be caused by other problems, so you should check with your health care provider or go to a nearby emergency room.

 How are ovarian cysts diagnosed?